 An alternative approach is to systematically incorporate a market adjustment factor into the monthly NAV process.
-In Figure 5, we provide the posted monthly NAVs for Carmignac Private Evergreen fund, a Luxembourg domiciled fund focused on private equity secondaries and co-investments.
-The fund discloses in its monthly factsheet commentary that interim NAVs rely on the last valuations received from investee funds, and thus can be quite stale.
-We apply a market adjustment factor to the NAVs (blue bars in Figure 5) using the private2000 index returns in Euros to capture the dynamic changes in pricing.
-The effect of this is that the NAV is more volatile, in line with the risk of the asset class.
+In Figure 5, we provide the posted monthly NAVs for a Luxembourg domiciled Evergreen fund focused on private equity secondaries and co-investments.
+The fund disclosed that interim NAVs rely partially on the valuations received from investee funds (with a lag) and thus can be quite stale.
+We apply a market adjustment factor to the portion of the NAV exposed to private equities using the private2000 index returns in Euros to capture the dynamic changes in pricing.
+The effect of this is that the NAV is more volatile, more in line with the risk of the asset class.
 For February and March, the market NAV captures the weakness in the market, implying investors would have overpaid for units if buying at the posted NAV.
 Conversely, in other periods, the posted NAV was below that implied by market movements.
 Issuing and redeeming at stale NAVs ignores the underlying changes in the market and disadvantages either new buyers or existing holders.

-FIGURE 5: CARMIGNAC PRIVATE EVERGREEN (EUR)
+FIGURE 5: EVERGREEN FUND (EUR)